 On Dec.
-11, 2020, the Government of Canada released its "A Healthy Environment and a Healthy Economy" climate plan that outlines how the federal government intends to use policies, regulations, and funding to achieve Canada's Paris Agreement emissions reduction target of a 30 per cent reduction from 2005 GHG emission levels.
+11, 2020, the Government of Canada released its "A Healthy Environment and a Healthy Economy" climate plan that outlines how the federal government intends to use policies, regulations, and funding to achieve Canada's Paris Agreement emissions reduction target.
 The three major aspects of the plan include increased carbon prices and obligations, increased funding for clean technology and the implementation of the Clean Fuel Regulation ("CFR").
-The government stated that it will consult with provinces and industry regarding many elements of the plan so significant uncertainty remains regarding final form of the regulations and other initiatives.
+The government stated that it will consult with provinces and industry regarding many elements of the plan so significant uncertainty remains regarding the final form of the regulations and other initiatives.